 Next, make some shadow puppets.
 You can skip this part if you want but it does make this project more fun.
 Just sayin’.

 Next up, paint!
 I used paint pens (purchased from Michael’s craft store) and acrylic craft paint.

 Use a small brush like this to get little tiny strokes.
 It helps make it look nice and neat.
 Trace over your pencil markings with your paint pens and craft paint.
 It took me about 3 hours working on and off to paint this.
 Just turn on a movie and paint.
 It’s actually quite fun and relaxing!

 Let your paint dry and hang up your boards!
 I hung them up with sawtooth picture hangers and nails.
 Seriously such a fun and easy project.
 The cool part is, it is TOTALLY custom and customizable!
 You can do any image, colors or whatever!
 Mine is far from perfect but that’s okay.
 We love it and it turned out just fine with mistakes and all!

 This is going in the boys’ new playroom which I CAN’T WAIT to show you!
 This playroom was probably my best idea ever.
 My kids are in Heaven!

 What do you think?!
 Are you ready to get a projector yet?

-Be sure to check out Savannah’s Chevron wall that she painted with… wait for it… her projector!
+Be sure to check out Savannah’s Chevron wall that she painted with her projector!